nlhans/ets2-map/README.md

 In order to set-up for a demo, you need to manually extract the following:

 - Raw map information.
 This is located in base.scs at base/map/europe/ (or within a mod).
-Use the [SCS extractor](http://www.eurotrucksimulator2.com/mod_tools.php) to extract def.scs and extract the map data.
+Use the [SCS extractor](http://www.eurotrucksimulator2.com/mod_tools.php) to extract base.scs and extract the map data.
 Put all *.base files in SCS/europe/.

 - Prefab information.
 These are also located in the base.scs.
 Extract this file as well with the SCS extractor, and locate the base/prefab/ folder.
 Put all *.ppd files in SCS/prefab.
 There are some duplicates; just ignore these because this has not been supported yet.